 The process is similar for Pay Yourself Back redemptions with Disney Visa, Aeroplan, Southwest and United credit cards.
 Statement credits should appear on your account within three business days.

 If you don’t have enough points, you can redeem credit card points to partially cover eligible purchases.
-Keep in mind you can only use Pay Yourself Back once per purchase, so you won’t be able to redeem points to cover the rest of the purchase cost later.
+Keep in mind that you can only use Pay Yourself Back once per purchase, so you won’t be able to redeem points to cover the rest of the purchase cost later.

 If you’re able to redeem your points at an elevated rate, Pay Yourself Back is a more lucrative redemption option compared to receiving cash back.
 The following cards offer Pay Yourself Back redemptions on eligible purchases at a rate higher than the one cent per point received on cash back redemptions.